usmanUA/Leasing-API/README.md

 This project showcases a fully functional leasing API with payment processing, installment scheduling, and quote calculation.

 ## Prerequisites
-NOTE: The subject clearly says node@14 and azure functions v3, however, to make the project compatible with Azure Functions App (which does not support node@14 and func@3)
+**NOTE:** The assignment specifies Node.js v14 and Azure Functions v3.
-I opted for the following settings;
+To ensure compatibility with the current Azure Functions App runtime (which does not fully support Node.js v14 and Functions v3), this project was implemented using Node.js v20 and Azure Functions v4.

 - **Node.js**: 18.x or higher (tested with Node 20.x)
 - **npm**: 10.x or higher
 - **Azure Functions Core Tools**: 4.x (`npm install -g azure-functions-core-tools@4`)